raonyguimaraes/mendelmd/docs/source/installation.rst

 Mendel,MD
 =========

-Mendel,MD is an online tool for annotating and filtering VCF files to help with the task of diagnosing patients with Mendelian Disorders using exome or genome from NGS sequencing data.
+An online tool for organizing, annotating, filtering and diagnosing patients with Mendelian Disorders using Exome and Genome sequencing data.

 Requirements
 ============